Updated: Mar 14

 Commonly known as the Spring Festival in mainland China, the term Lunar New Year includes the first days of the Lunar calendar and marks the end of the coldest months of the year.
-For China, traditionally an agrarian society, the celebration the New Year and arrival of spring was meant to usher in new beginnings, good fortune, and most importantly, abundant harvests.
-In the days leading up to the Lunar New Year, families prepare by observing a number of traditions believed to be conducive to happiness, good health and prosperity.
+For China, traditionally an agrarian society, the celebration of the New Year and the arrival of spring was meant to usher in new beginnings, good fortune, and most importantly, abundant harvests.
+In the days leading up to the Lunar New Year, families prepare by observing a number of traditions believed to be conducive to happiness, good health, and prosperity.

 In our family, we like to look up our Chinese Horoscopes to learn about what the New Year has in store for us.
-According to the Chinese Horoscope which follows the lunar calendar, there are 12 different zodiac animals that rotate through a twelve year cycle.
+According to the Chinese Horoscope which follows the lunar calendar, there are 12 different zodiac animals that rotate through a twelve-year cycle.
 You can find your horoscope by matching your birth year with the animals below.
 Some years can be better than others fortune-wise depending on which animal is ruling the year and how your horoscope sign relates with the animal ruling the year.
 2019 is the Year of the Earth Pig: find out below what your sign is and what the Year of the Pig has in store for you!

 You are a Pig, if you were born in the year: 1935, 1947, 1959, 1971, 1983, 1995, 2007, 2019

 You are a Dog, if you were born in the year: 1934, 1946, 1958, 1970, 1982, 1994, 2006, 2018

 You are a Rooster, if you were born in the year: 1933, 1945, 1957, 1969, 1981, 1993, 2005, 2017

 You are a Monkey, if you were born in the year: 1932, 1944, 1956, 1968, 1980, 1992, 2004, 2016